Different Keys in SQL (Primary Key, Candidate Key, Foreign Key)

 There can be two ways to create a Primary key for the table.
 The first way is to alter an already created to add the Primary key constraint on an attribute.
 This is shown below:

 Here, I have chosen the Id as the primary key attribute.

 Now if I try to add a new row with a duplicate Id value, it gives me an error message.

 The second way of adding a Primary key is during the creation of the table itself.
 All you have to do is add the Primary Key constraint at the end after defining all the attributes in the table.

-To define a Primary Key constraint on multiple attributes, you can list all the attributes in the parenthesis as shown below.
+To define a Primary Key constraint on multiple attributes, you can list all the attributes in the parenthesis, as shown below.

-But remember that these attributes should be defined as non-null values otherwise the whole purpose of using the Primary key to identify tuples uniquely gets defeated.
+But remember that these attributes should be defined as non-null values; otherwise, the whole purpose of using the Primary key to identify tuples uniquely gets defeated.

-Alternate or Secondary keys in SQL
+What Are Alternate Keys or Secondary Keys in SQL?

 Alternate keys are those candidate keys which are not the Primary key.